Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Throughout the poem the ocean is shown as a strong relationship with the surfer, ie nothing else matters
 6. Does knowing that Judith Wright is an Australian poet who was a passionate and active environmentalist add to your understanding of what the poem might be expressing?
 She's providing both a positive and a negative message on the ocean in one poem -- almost saying to respect the ocean
-7. Write a 20 line analysis of the poem
+7. Write a 20 line analysis of the poem.
+Begin with what you think is the main idea or theme.
+Be sure to include the impact of voice and imagery in your analysis.
+You may also include content, context, structure, title and tone.

 ## My rewrite of the poem
 As I cast off into the blue;
 climbing against the waves, drifting through the spume,